ARTHUR J. GALLAGHER & CO.

 Policy on Compliance with International Anti-Bribery Laws

-It is our policy that no employee, officer or director of Arthur J. Gallagher & Co. or any of its subsidiaries or affiliates may accept, offer, promise, authorize or provide bribes, kickbacks, other illegal payments or similar favors to or from anyone (whether government officials or individuals employed in the private sector).
-In addition, all of our expenses must be accurately recorded in our books and records, and supported by accurate documentation and invoices that clearly reflect the economic realities of all transactions.
+It is our policy that no employee, officer or director of Arthur J. Gallagher & Co. or any of its subsidiaries or affiliates may accept, offer, promise, authorize or provide bribes, kickbacks, other illegal payments or similar favors to or from anyone, whether government officials or individuals employed in the private sector.
+In addition, all of our expenses must be accurately recorded in our books and records, and supported by accurate documentation and invoices that clearly reflect the true nature of all transactions.

-It is also our policy to require agents, consultants, business partners and other representatives that act on our behalf to comply with these same laws and practices.
+Agents, consultants, business partners and other representatives that act on our behalf must also comply with these same laws andpractices.

 CONSEQUENCES OF NON-COMPLIANCE

-Failure to comply with anti-bribery laws could have significant negative consequences, both for you and for Gallagher.
+Failure to comply with anti-bribery laws could have significant negative consequences for Gallagher as well as you personally.
 Violating the FCPA can result in millions of dollars in fines against Gallagher and can subject you to prosecution, criminal fines, and imprisonment (up to 5 years for violating the anti-bribery provisions, and up to 20 years for violating the accounting standards).
-Violations of the Bribery Act and other anti-bribery laws can also result in millions of dollars in fines against Gallagher and prosecutions, fines and imprisonment for individuals.
-It is important to note that any fines imposed upon you under the FCPA or Bribery Act cannot be paid on your behalf by Gallagher.
-Additionally, violations of this policy can result in disciplinary action by Gallagher, including termination of employment.
+Violations of the Bribery Act and other anti- bribery laws can also result in millions of dollars in fines against Gallagher, and prosecutions, fines and imprisonment for individuals.
+Any fines imposed upon you under the FCPA or Bribery Act cannot be paid on your behalf by Gallagher.
+Violations of this policy can result in disciplinary action by Gallagher, including termination of your employment.

-We have prepared an International Anti-Bribery Compliance Manual (the Compliance Manual) to provide specific guidance on the implementation and enforcement of this policy.
-The Compliance Manual is available on Gallagher’s Intranet site.
-Please consult the Compliance Manual if you are involved in any activities related to this policy.
+Gallagher’s International Anti-Bribery Compliance Manual (the Compliance Manual) provides specific guidance on the implementation and enforcement of this policy.
+The Compliance Manual is available on Gallagher One.
+Consult the Compliance Manual if you are involved in international business dealings or any activities that fall within the scope of this policy.

 - The term “foreign official” generally includes officers and employees of government agencies and institutions, as well as officers and employees of state-owned or controlled commercial enterprises, persons representing the government in an official capacity, candidates for political office, political parties and political party officials, and officers and employees of public international organizations (such as the World Bank or the UN).
 The definition of “foreign official” under anti-bribery laws is much broader than most people would expect.
-If you have any doubt about whether an individual might qualify as a foreign official under these laws, please call the Gallagher corporate legal department for advice.
+If you have any doubt about whether an individual might qualify as a foreign official under these laws, contact the Compliance Office for advice.